-a) Site Description.

-(1) Narrative Description: Describe each site in narrative form including dimensions, stratigraphy, quantity of artifacts, and features.
+- a) Site description. - 1) Narrative description: Describe each site in narrative form including dimensions, topographical setting, stratigraphy, condition, quantity of artifacts, and features.
 Include discussion of shovel tests, soil cores, and test units, as appropriate.
-Include drawings and photographs of representative wall profiles, as well as a written description of soil stratigraphy (including Munsell Soil Colors) for a representative sample of shovel tests and for each test unit.

-(2) Site Maps: Individual site maps should depict general topographic characteristics, placement of subsurface tests, and features.
-These maps must include a north arrow, date, bar scale, legend, and site number.

-(3) Associations: Enumerate, describe, and interpret artifacts.
+Include drawings and photographs of representative wall profiles, as well as a written description of soil stratigraphy (including Munsell soil colors) for a representative sample of shovel tests and for each test unit.
+Describe the method used for site delineation if other than excavating two consecutive negative STPs off of each positive STP. - 2) Site maps: Individual site maps should depict general topographic characteristics, placement of subsurface tests, and features.
+These maps must include a north arrow, date, bar scale, legend, and site number. - 3) Associations: Enumerate, describe, and interpret artifacts.
 Representative and/or important artifacts should be illustrated either as line drawings or photographs.
 Describe and interpret features, including those above ground.
 Include drawings and photographs of representative features.
 Discuss results of any specialized studies.
-Detailed reports of specialized studies should be included, either in the body of the report or as appendices.

-(4) Archival Research: For historic archaeological sites, summarize results of the archival research.
+Detailed reports of specialized studies should be included, either in the body of the report or as appendices. - b) Archival research: For historic archaeological sites, summarize results of the archival research.
 For larger projects, most of the archival research can be included as a separate background section, and only site-specific information needs to be presented in this section.
-All archival and oral history should be referenced in a systematic manner that lends itself to source relocation.

-(5) Site Significance.

-(a) Statement of Significance: Statements of significance must be presented for each identified site, with reference to specific NRHP criteria listed at 36 CFR 60.4.
-Most archaeological sites are recommended as eligible under Criterion D, and in these cases evaluations should address the potential of sites to contribute information about specific research objectives.
-This process should be documented in sufficient detail for the reader to judge how the investigator reached these conclusions.

-(b) Recommendation of Ineligible: If a site is recommended not eligible, state the rationale for this evaluation.
+All archival and oral history should be referenced in a systematic manner that lends itself to source relocation. - c) Site significance. - 1) Statement of significance: Statements of significance must be presented for each identified site, with reference to specific NRHP criteria listed at 36 CFR 60.4.
+Most archaeological sites are recommended as eligible under Criterion D, and in these cases evaluations should address the potential of sites to contribute information about specific research objectives; however, a site may be eligible, and should be evaluated, under all four criteria.
+This process should be documented in sufficient detail for the reader to judge how the investigator reached these conclusions. - 2) Recommendation of ineligible: If a site is recommended not eligible, state the rationale for this evaluation.

-(c) Recommendation of Eligible: If a site is recommended eligible or potentially eligible, present supporting evidence, including research topics that might be addressed.
-Discuss types of information known to be or thought to be present, how to recover this information, and the kinds of data that can be inferred from the information.

-(d) Insufficient Information: If there is not enough information to evaluate a site's eligibility, state this explicitly.

-(6) Site Integrity: Identify and explain any factors that have or may have affected site integrity.
+- 3) Recommendation of eligible: If a site is recommended eligible, present supporting evidence, including research topics that might be addressed.
+Discuss types of information known to be or thought to be present, how to recover this information, and the kinds of data that can be inferred from the information. - 4) Insufficient information (or 'remains unevaluated'): If there is not enough information to evaluate a site's eligibility, state this explicitly, and why. - d) Site integrity: Identify and explain any factors that have or may have affected site integrity.

-(7) Project Impacts: If known, identify and describe potential project impacts for each site and evaluate potential effects.
+Project Impacts: If known, identify and describe potential project impacts for each site and evaluate potential effects.

-(8) Recommended Treatment: Describe any additional investigations or actions appropriate for the site.
+Recommended Treatment: Describe any additional investigations or actions appropriate for the site.

-b) Application and Evaluation of Stated Research Design: Discuss the results of the project in relation to the research design.
+Application and Evaluation of Stated Research Design: Discuss the results of the project in relation to the research design.
 Integrate and synthesize appropriate information to address research questions or issues.
 Consider how constraints on the investigation may have influenced the reliability and value of the information recovered.